-Nathan awakens as the sun rises for a new day.
-He rubs his eyes in an attempt to stay awake.
-He then goes downstairs to see his mother talking to his father on the other side of the door.
+Nathan woke up as the sun rose for a new day.
+Rubbing his eyes in an attempt to stay awake, he then went downstairs to see his adoptive mother talking to his father on the other side of the door.
 She gave him a smile only he has ever been given, but it was more of a smile of security and assurance, assurance that what she is doing is right and doesn't create any friction in her son's life.

-Nathan takes a step forward from the corner of the room, and the sound of a crack comes from the wooden floor, disturbing their conversation.
-She turns to see him wearing his uniform this early in the morning.
-She greets him in a pleasant tone, and as he greets back, he walks over to the door and sees his father holding his belongings and wearing a dark brown robe.
+Nathan took a few steps forward from the corner of the room, the sound of the floor creaking came from the wooden floor, disturbing their conversation.
+She turned to see him wearing his uniform this early in the morning, she greets him in a pleasant tone and as he greets back, he walked over to the door and saw his father holding onto his belongings and wearing a dark brown cloak.

 His father responds with a warm yet fragile smile on his face,

-Nathan glares at him, and after a moment, he turns his attention to his mother and tells her that he'll make up with Noah before arriving at school.
+Nathan glared at him, and after a moment, he turned his attention to his mother and told her that he would meet up with Noah before arriving at school.

 "Oh, okay.
 Aren't you going to eat breakfast first?"